Subject of a quality assurance investigation?

 Army Navy Air Force

 "The biggest mistake providers make is thinking they can talk their way to immediate reinstatement when notified of a summary suspension of privileges.
 That 'talking' often is more harmful than helpful."

 - Attorney Patrick Korody

 Attorney Patrick Korody spent 10 years on active duty as a Navy Judge Advocate.
 He has invaluable experience defending military medical providers accused of professional and personal misconduct, clinical incompetence, or impairment while working at military treatment facilities (MTFs).

-Mr. Korody dedicates a significant portion of his practice to defending military doctors, nurses, and other providers facing adverse privileging actions by military authorities.
+Mr. Korody dedicates a significant portion of his practice to defending military doctors, nurses, and other providers facing adverse privileging actions by military authorities and the Defense Health Agency (DHA) Initiated Under DHA-PM 6025.13, Volume 3.

 "Save your license.
 Save your career."